 - Add turmeric, chili powder and salt.
 Switch off the stove.

-- Add poha and oats.
+- Transfer poha and oats.
 Mix everything well.

-- When the mixture cools down, add olive oil and toss.
+- When the mixture cools down, add more salt if needed and pour little coconut or olive oil.
+Toss them.